-The Company has on 28 May 2020 adopted an Anti-bribery and Anti-corruption Policy ("ABAC Policy").
-This is to introduce corporate liability provision for bribery and corruption under Section 17A (1) of The Malaysian Anti-Corruption Commission Act 2009 ("MACC Act") which come into effect on 1 June 2020.
-Section 17A of the MACC Act imposes a criminal liability on the commercial organisation if a person associated to it corruptly gives any gratification with the intent to obtain or retain business or an advantage for the commercial organisation unless it can be proven that adequate procedures have been put in place.
-To prevent corrupt practices or activities, policies and procedures has been established and implemented with a measure of assurance and a defense against corporate liability for corruption.
+The Company has adopted an Anti-bribery and Anti-corruption Policy ("ABAC Policy"), providing guidance in dealing with and preventing acts of bribery and corruption.
+Policies and procedures has been established and implemented with a measure of assurance and a defense against corporate liability for corruption.
 The relevant trainings have also been provided to all the employees for the understanding and adherence of the ABAC Policy.
 The ABAC Policy is available on the Company's website at www.pmbtechnology.com.

-II.
-Board Composition
+П. Board Composition